harshaislive/trello_ai_voice/README.md

 - Natural language processing (OpenAI GPT-4o)
 - Text-to-speech (ElevenLabs)
 - Voice activity detection (Silero)
 - **Note:** This agent currently supports only HTTP/SSE MCP servers.
-NPX/subprocess-based MCP server support may be added in the future.
+NPX/subprocess-based MCP server support will be added in the future.

 **⚠️ WARNING: Use Caution with Real Kubernetes Clusters**